-When the developer has completed all the homes and all of the environment around the homes, the communal areas will be fully handed over to the Management Company.
-Those areas must be properly completed and be in good condition, otherwise the Managing Agent, acting on behalf of the residents will refuse handover.
-Handover will only take place when the Managing Agent is happy to take those communal areas on.
+When the developer has completed all the homes and all of the environment around the homes, the communal areas will be fully handed over to the Management Company (This could be in phases).
+Those areas must be properly completed and be in good condition, otherwise the Management Company.
+Handover will only take place when the Management Company is happy to take those communal areas on.